nbkm8y5/todolistreact/README.md

 npm start
 ```
-Note: please have node installed in your computer
+Note: please have node installed in your computer and git